 - Tourists who enjoy hiking in Germany, in deep woods rather than the Volksmarch trails, are advised on hearing the distinctly loud snort of a wild boar to immediately run up the nearest tree.
 If you value your life, there's really nothing else you can do.
 Make sure it's a sturdy one, because a persistent boar can uproot a leaner tree.

 - The babirusa has particularly fancy-looking upper tusks that grow upward through the skull and curl backward, and can in rare cases eventually grow into the brain.
+Despite their appearance, though, they're not aggressive animals

 - Warthogs.
 Also, Warthogs.